 With a market capitalization of $37.4 billion, more than $1.67 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 We were impressed by the exceptional revenue growth Datadog delivered this quarter.
 And we were also glad that the revenue guidance for the rest of the year exceeded expectations.
 Zooming out, we think this was a great quarter and shareholders will likely feel excited about the results.
-But the market was likely expecting more and the company is down 11.4% on the results and currently trades at $105.5 per share.
+The company currently trades at $100 per share.

 Is Now The Time?